Tory criticises ‘politically motivated’ complaints over Sunak’s seatbelt ‘error’

 Mr Sunak was spotted not wearing his seatbelt in an Instagram video he filmed to promote levelling-up funding during a visit to the North of England.

-Downing Street said Mr Sunak “fully accepts this was a mistake and apologises”.
+Downing Street previously said Mr Sunak “fully accepts this was a mistake and apologises”.

 A spokesman added: “The Prime Minister believes everyone should wear a seatbelt.